Natural History

 Gayle Brandow Samuels.
 Winner, National Arbor Day Foundation's Media Award.
 Tells the stories of historic American trees, including the famous Charter Oak, the Washington Cherry Blossoms, and the oldest of the world’s trees, the bristlecone pine.
 Others include how Thomas Jefferson grew apple orchards and Benjamin Franklin launched an export industry for the Newtown Pippin apple into England.
 Chapters focus primarily on a specific tree or group of trees and its relationship to both natural and human history.
 6-1/4 x 9-1/4, 208p, 38 b&w illustrations, 1999.

 Donald Culross Peattie.
 These two genuine classics of natural history are the most eloquent, informative, and entertaining books ever written about the trees of North America.
+Each volume covers all of the native Anerican trees of its region.
+Features succinct, non-technical descriptions.
 6 x 9, b&w illustrations, up to 600p, paperback, 1948, 1991.

 N1753 Western N.A.
 (768p) ...........US $21.00 CAN $34.95